ISTQB certification exam questions for chapter Test Analysis and Design

 B Equivalence partitioning, Boundary Value Analysis , Data Flow are Black Box Testing Techniques.

-C Equivalence partitioning , State Transition , Use Case Testing are black box Testing Techniques.
+C Equivalence partitioning, State Transition, Decision table testing are black box Testing Techniques.

 D Equivalence Partitioning, State Transition, Use Case Testing and Decision Table are White Box Testing Techniques.